-Since work on these ideas has just started we miss the right framework and tools for implementing state-of-art solutions and thus the research on new tools and models is hampered.
-This problem could be solved by creating new algorithms and data structure together with a software library that would allow to compose easily different building blocks.
-This could prove tools to bridge the gap between theory and practice in algorithms and show that new theoretical advances can have practical implications.
+Since work on these ideas has only just begun, we lack the appropriate tools to implement cutting-edge solutions.
+Thus, research on new tools and models is hampered.
+This problem could be solved by creating new algorithms and data structures along with a software library that would allow different blocks to be easily composed.
+In this way, it can be proven that tools exist to bridge the gap between theory and practice in algorithms and show that new theoretical developments can have real applications.

-Data is constantly but surely becoming “the oil of a new age”.
-However, in order to be able to draw meaningful conclusions from this ever growing information we need to design efficient algorithms for this.
-This project aims at solving this fundamental problems arising in the context of processing huge data sets.
-The long term goal is to develop a techniques for designing very fast and possibly scalable algorithms.
+Data analysis is becoming the driving force behind technological development.
+However, in order to draw meaningful conclusions from these ever-growing sets of information, we need to design effective algorithms.
+Our project aims to solve fundamental problems arising in the context of processing huge data sets.
+The long-term goal is to develop techniques for designing very fast and possibly scalable algorithms.

-Graphs a the most common way to capture structures and relations in data and thus are often used in data science.
-The most well-known examples include analysis of social networks, e.g., community detection or cascading processes.
-Similarly, graphs are often used to represent knowledge, e.g., using knowledge graphs.
-This approach has been visible in the shift from relational to graph perspective in databases.
-These and other examples show that graphs and graph algorithms are basic tools for representing and analysing the data.
-However, sizes of current data sets requires adoption of parallel computation, as even storing them on single machine is often impossible.
-For example, the World Wide Web consist of more than 5 billion pages, Google Knowledge Graph contains 500 billion facts on 5 billion entities whereas Facebook has 1.88 billion active users daily.
-In these scenarios, data is usually distributed across many machines, and computation needs to be performed in parallel.
-Real-world systems are modelled in Massively Parallel Computation (MPC) frameworks, such as MapReduce, Hadoop, Spark, or Flume.
+Graphs are the most common way of capturing structures and relationships in data, which is why they are often used in data science.
+The most famous examples are social network analysis, e.g. community detection or cascading processes.
+Graphs are also often used to represent knowledge, e.g. using knowledge graphs.
+This approach was visible in the transition from a relational to a graph perspective in databases.
+These and other examples show that graphs and graph algorithms are essential tools for representing and analyzing data.
+However, the size of current data sets requires parallel computing because even storing them on a single machine is often impossible.
+For example, the World Wide Web consists of over 5 billion websites, Google’s knowledge graph contains 800 billion facts about 8 billion entities, while Facebook has over 2 billion daily active users.